Vanuatu, Efate Island and the Prettiest Town in the Pacific

 To Travel Hopefully is a Better Thing Than to Arrive

 Then, off to the airport to catch my flight to Nadi in Fiji.
-Only it's raining and after circling three times the capatin of plane decides it can't land and my flight is cancelled.
-Bloody hell it's not raining very hard.
+Only it's raining and after circling three times, the captain of the plane decides it can't land and my flight is cancelled.
+Bloody hell, it's not raining very hard.
 I can see the runway.
-Anyway the ensuing chaos makes PNG look a piece of cake.
+Anyway, the ensuing chaos makes PNG look a piece of cake.
 No compensation, no accommodation and no flight till Tuesday.
 Though we have to queue several times, moving at snail's pace, to discover all this.
-Then I find out that there is a flight to Suva, up the other end of the main island on Fiji, leaving tomorrow morning.
+Then, I find out that there is a flight to Suva, up the other end of the main island on Fiji, leaving tomorrow morning.

 Another excruciating queue.
 When I finally arrived at the counter, the flight has gone up another £20.
 Back to my hotel, which fortunately has a spare room.
 All this takes the whole day.
 And I have to go through it all again tomorrow morning.
 As well as working out how to get across Fiji.
 I try calling my next hotel to tell them I am delayed but no-one answers the phone - of course.
 It's still raining in The Prettiest Town in the Pacific.